Kong/docs.konghq.com/app/plugins/basic-authentication.md

 form parameter               | description
 ---                          | ---
-`name`                       | The name of the plugin to use, in this case: `basic-auth` `value.hide_credentials`     | Default `false`.
+`name`                       | The name of the plugin to use, in this case: `basic-auth` `config.hide_credentials`     | Default `false`.
 An optional boolean value telling the plugin to hide the credential to the upstream API server.
 It will be removed by Kong before proxying the request

 ----